-The income of the sub-funds may be subject to withholding tax in countries in which the subfund's assets are invested.
+The income of the sub-funds may be subject to withholding tax in countries in which the sub-fund's assets are invested.
 In such cases, neither the custodian nor the Management Company is obliged to obtain tax certificates.

-The tax treatment of sub-fund income for investors depends on the tax regulations applicable to the investor in each individual case.
+The tax treatment of fund income for investors depends on the tax regulations applicable to the investor in each individual case.
 A tax advisor should be consulted for information on the individual tax burden on investors (in particular non-resident taxpayers).

-14. Shareholders' meetings
+16. Shareholders' meetings

-The shareholders' meeting represents the entire body of shareholders, regardless of which particular sub-fund a shareholder has invested in.
+The shareholders' meeting represents the entire body of shareholders, regardless of which particular sub-fund an investor has invested in.
 It has the power to make decisions on all matters pertaining to the Company.
 The resolutions of the shareholders' meeting in matters concerning the Company as a whole are binding for all shareholders.

-The general shareholders' meeting takes place annually at the registered office of the Investment Company or at any other place specified in the invitation.
-It is generally held on April 15 of each year at 4:30 PM CET.
-In years when April 15 falls on a bank holiday, general shareholders' meetings will be held on the next bank business day.
+The general shareholders' meeting takes place annually at 3:30 PM CET on the fourth Wednesday in April of each year at the registered office of the Investment Company or at any other place specified in the invitation.
+In years when the fourth Wednesday in April falls on a bank holiday, the general shareholders' meetings will be held on the next bank business day.

-The shareholders of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that sub-fund.
-Similarly, the shareholders of a share class of a sub-fund can hold a shareholders'
+The investors of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that sub-fund.